-Thomson Reuters to cut 2,000 jobs, take fourth-quarter charge
+Thomson Reuters to cut 2,000 jobs; profit tops estimates

+Thomson Reuters shares gained more than 4 percent in both New York and Toronto.

-The restructuring across 39 countries and 150 locations would mainly affect the Financial & Risk business and the Enterprise, Technology & Operations Group, the news and information company said.
+The restructuring, affecting about 2,000 jobs or 4 percent of its workforce, will take place across 39 countries and 150 locations and would mainly affect the Financial & Risk business and the Enterprise, Technology & Operations Group, the news and information company said.
 The company employs about 48,000 people globally, a spokesman said.

-The changes come as part of its multi-year effort to streamline its businesses, said Jim Smith, chief executive, in an interview Tuesday.
+The changes come as part of its multi-year effort to streamline its businesses, Chief Executive Jim Smith said in an interview.

 "It's about simplification and taking out bureaucracy and taking out layers all of which have added complexity and slowed us down," he said.
 "These actions are not driven by any reaction to market conditions or in any way coming on the back of underperformance."

 Thomson Reuters is the parent of Reuters News, which competes for financial customers with Bloomberg LP as well as News Corp's (NWSA.O) Dow Jones unit.
-There will be no decline in headcount in the Reuters newsroom, according to a memo to employees on Tuesday.
+There will be no decline in headcount in the Reuters newsroom, according to a memo from Smith to employees on Tuesday.

 The company reported slightly lower third-quarter net earnings.
 Net income was $286 million or 36 cents per share, compared with $293 million or 36 cents per share, a year earlier.